Step 1 – Book a Consultation

 Step 3 – What happens next?…

-After your assessment your doctor will type up all the notes from your consultation or dictate them for typing before they are added to your patient record (which you can also access).
-A letter will be prepared and sent to you within 10 working days summarising the appointment with a diagnosis and recommended course of treatment and outlining any next steps.
+After your assessment, your doctor will type up all the notes from your consultation or dictate them for typing before they are added to your patient record (which you can also access).
+A letter will be prepared and sent to you summarising the appointment with a diagnosis and recommended course of treatment and outlining any next steps.
+We apologise, but due to the popularity of our services, we are experiencing some temporary delays in our typing service.
+Please allow up to 4 weeks from the date of your appointment to receipt of your assessment letter.
+Your consultant will ensure that any urgent correspondence is prioritised far sooner.

 If you have agreed to have a review appointment in the future, our support team will contact you nearer the time to arrange this.